On the (In)audible in Art: An Interview with Elena Cardona

 by Elena Cardona

-Elena Cardona spoke to UCHRI Research Grants Manager, Sara Černe, for a new Foundry series highlighting the work of the Institute’s recent grantees and the methods, unorthodox approaches, and challenges they have employed and encountered.
+Elena Cardona (UC Riverside) spoke to UCHRI Research Grants Manager, Sara Černe, for a new Foundry series highlighting the work of the Institute’s recent grantees and the methods, unorthodox approaches, and challenges they have employed and encountered.

 “I insist that photography is a valuable way of knowing that can expand academic discourse and its methodologies toward more collaborative dynamics to understand and transform our contemporary reality.”